Scionar/joonaviertola-com/content/pages/about.md

 title: "About"
 ---

-Front-end focused developer with praised organizing skills.
+I'm full-stack developer with praised organizing skills.

-I have **8 years professional experience of front-end development** with different size projects on multiple industries.
+I have **over 10 years professional experience of full-stack development** with different size projects on multiple industries.
 In some projects I’ve been from the start and on some I’ve joined in the middle.
-This has given me experience on surviving in different situations and getting into projects really fast. 🚀
+This has given me experience on surviving in different situations and get into really fast. 🚀

 **Design systems are my favorite projects**.
 Going deep into UX and accessibility with both developer and designer experience in mind, is a never ending learning process of cutting the perfect diamond. 💎